Review samples supplied by Chattelin Audio Systems

 8 ohm versus 4 ohm

 Although the Carmens have a nominal 8-ohm impedance and it would seem obvious to use the Zanden’s 8-ohm taps, I felt compelled to experiment with this anyway.
-While the 4-ohm taps may work well for people who prefer a more romantic touch, I felt that that 8-ohm taps provided a more powerful, more transparent and more articulate delivery, while still being capable of making for a romantic sound when this was in the recording.
+While the 4-ohm taps may work well for people who prefer a more romantic touch, I felt that the 8-ohm taps provided a more powerful, more transparent and more articulate delivery, while still being capable of making for a romantic sound when this was in the recording.
 Clearly, the 8-ohm taps were technically the best match.
 In retrospect, I am confident that the 4-ohm taps would also not have worked in the secondary setup with the Xavians.

 Interlinks and Cinch versus XLR